Water Main Extension Policy, Procedures and Requirements

 5. Pressure and Leakage Test

 a.
-The pressure and leakage test shall be performed by an independent certified testing agency approved by the District.
+The pressure and leakage test shall be performed by the site contractor or an independent certified testing agency approved by the District.

 b.
 The pressure and leakage test shall be performed on the water mains and service lines connected thereto.

 c.
-The entire pressure and leakage test shall be performed in the presence of the District’s inspector unless otherwise directed in writing.
+The test pressure shall be a minimum of 150 psi or 1 ½ times the working pressure whichever is greater and held for 2 hours with zero leakage and the entire pressure and leakage test shall be performed in the presence of the District’s inspector unless otherwise directed in writing.

 d.
 When approved by the District the pressure test may be performed against a new or existing closed valve(s) connection to the District’s water system.
 Should the valve(s) fail to seat tightly, thereby creating an invalid pressure test, then the Applicant shall disconnect the piping and repeat the pressure test using temporary plugs, caps and thrust blocking.

 e.
-Results of the pressure and leakage tests shall be transmitted by the testing company directly to the District for review and approval.
+Results of the pressure and leakage tests shall be transmitted by the PWFD site inspector to the District Distribution System Manager for review and approval.

 a.
 Water main extensions shall be disinfected in strict accordance with AWWA C651, “Disinfecting Water Mains”.